-The WB morning (a.m.) traffic analysis results indicate that for the year 2030 forecasts, travel times are anticipated to improve in Riverside County (by about 6 minutes) and in Orange County (by about 11 minutes).
-In addition to decreasing travel time overall vehicle hours of delay in the corridor has decreased (by about 20 percent), while the entire system is serving more vehicles (by about 9 percent).
+The WB morning (a.m.) traffic analysis results indicate that for the year 2030 forecasts, peak hour travel times are anticipated to improve in Riverside County (by about 6 minutes) and in Orange County (by about 11 minutes).
+In addition to decreasing travel time, overall vehicle hours of delay in the corridor will decrease (by about 20 percent), while the entire system is serving more vehicles (by about 9 percent).
 Bottlenecks are anticipated at the Orange-Riverside County line and at the SR-241 interchange/Gypsum Canyon interchange area.
-The main bottlenecks in Riverside County will be reduced due to the completion of proposed projects.
-The bottleneck at the SR-55 interchange has been decreased.
+The main bottlenecks in Riverside County will be relieved due to the completion of proposed projects.
+The bottleneck at the SR-55 interchange will also be relieved.
 However, with the additional vehicles traveling downstream, there is additional congestion at the SR-57 interchange.
-For the year 2045, travel times in Riverside County are anticipated to decrease (by about 16 minutes), and increase (by about 23 minutes) in Orange County when compared to 2030.
-Overall vehicle hours of delay has increased (by about 68 percent) in the corridor, but the number of vehicles the system is serving has increased (by about 6 percent).
+For the year 2045, travel times are anticipated to decrease (by about 16 minutes) in Riverside County, and increase (by about 23 minutes) in Orange County when compared to 2030.
+Overall vehicle hours of delay will increase (by about 68 percent) in the corridor, but the number of vehicles the system is serving will increase (by about 6 percent).
 Bottlenecks appear at SR-71 and at SR-57.
 Due to the SR-71 Corridor Improvement Project, there is a large increase of vehicles going to and from SR-71.
 Travel time in Orange County shows an increase in 2045 due to the growth in traffic, projects relieving congestion upstream allowing more vehicles to travel downstream, and no additional capacity enhancing projects in Orange County.
 OCTA and RCTC are exploring multi-modal opportunities on, or adjacent to, the SR-91 corridor that could provide additional congestion relief.

-Express Lanes operations in the westbound direction are consistent in all the analysis years and operate satisfactorily.
+Express Lanes in the westbound direction operate satisfactorily in all the analysis years.